-I’m so excited to share the newest addition to our exploring weather theme!
-These free printable weather activities for kids are the perfect way to introduce your little learners to the magic of studying the weather.
+I’m so excited to share these free printable Weather Activities for Kids.
+They’re the perfect way to introduce your little learners to the magic of exploring weather.

 These cute no-prep printables are a perfect addition to preschool circle time, morning baskets, or weather unit studies at home and in the classroom.

 This post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, please see my full disclosures.

 Plus, I’ve put together weather songs, weather books, and science experiments for you to explore with your kids as you observe, record, and learn about the weather this year with free printable weather activities for kids.